lifewithalacrity/www.LifeWithAlacrity.com/_posts/2006-12-06-speaking_about_.md

 ---
 layout: posts
-title:  "Speaking about SynchroEdit at WikiWednesday"
+title:  "Speaking about Synchro Edit at Wiki Wednesday"
-slug:   "Speaking about SynchroEdit at WikiWednesday"
+slug:   "Speaking about Synchro Edit at Wiki Wednesday"
 redirect_from:
   - /2006/12/speaking_about_/
 date:   2006-12-06 14:34:38 -0700